Main content

 All life needs water to live.
 Yet water itself is not constantly available, and animal parents must relentlessly adapt to this challenge.
 Dedication, perseverance and sheer bravery are key to success in the freshwater world.

 As the climate shifts, freshwater is becoming harder to predict.
-Humans and wildlife are adapting to changing freshwater patterns, but we can choose to give the next generation a future with more reliable freshwater.
+Humans and wildlife are adapting to changes in freshwater patterns, but we can choose to improve the life chances for the next generation with more reliable freshwater.

 57 minutes